yduan13/NGIAB-CloudInfra/.github/ISSUE_TEMPLATE/exceeding_budget_request.md

 ---
 name: Exceeding Budget Request Form
 about: This form would be specifically for projects who anticipate exceeding the $500/month limit.
-It includes additional fields compared to the regular form, such as justification for the increased budget, expected usage patterns, and approval workflows.
 title: ''
 labels: infrastructure
 assignees: ''